juanmalunatic/juanmalunatic.github.io/index.md

 title: About me
 ---

-Hello there, thanks for checking my personal page!
+Hello there, thanks for visiting my personal page!

-I’m Juan Manuel Luna, a multilingual Electronics Engineer turned Software Developer.
+I’m Juan Manuel, a multilingual Electronics Engineer turned Software Developer.
 I’m passionate about optimizing and transforming processes with technology.

 Check out [the software platforms I use](/swdev), my [public portfolio](/projects), or